- Customers & Developers

 (iv) Customer acknowledges that Argyle’s notification of a Security Incident is not an acknowledgment by Argyle of its fault or liability.

-c.
+b.
 Each party is solely responsible for complying with Security Incident notification laws applicable to that party and fulfilling any obligations to give notices to government authorities, affected individuals or others relating to any Security Incidents when that party is Processing Personal Data as a Controller.
-Without limiting the generality of the foregoing, as to Security Incidents affecting Transferred Customer Data, Argyle will, to the extent permitted by Applicable Data Protection Law and as is reasonably practicable, communicate and coordinate with Customer in good faith towards minimizing potential adverse impacts on Customer and its clients and customers as may result from Argyle’s compliance with Security Incident notification laws and otherwise fulfilling obligations with respect to government authorities, affected individuals, or others.
+Without limiting the generality of the foregoing, as to Security Incidents affecting Transferred Consumer Data, Argyle will, to the extent permitted by Applicable Data Protection Law and as is reasonably practicable, communicate and coordinate with Customer in good faith towards minimizing potential adverse impacts on Customer and its clients and customers as may result from Argyle’s compliance with Security Incident notification laws and otherwise fulfilling obligations with respect to government authorities, affected individuals, or others.

-d.
+c.
 Security Incidents do not include unsuccessful attempts or activities that do not compromise the security of Customer Data or Consumer Data, including unsuccessful login attempts, pings, port scans, denial of service attacks or other network attacks on firewalls or networked systems.

 5. Data Subject Rights